 Do not merely get enough hours of sleep.
 Help your body and your skin recover from the damaging effects of toxins, free radicals, and stress by ensuring* that you get a deep, relaxing, and quiet sleep throughout the night.
 Find activities that silence your mind and body, and that could be yoga and meditation.
 Many of your body’s (and your skin’s) repair and renewal processes are turned on while you sleep.
 So make sure you get the full beautifying benefits of a peaceful time lying on your bed.
 Turn off your mobile devices and any other gadget that can interrupt your sleep before hitting the covers.

 Learn to smile when all else fails.
-There is no point of stressing yourself over something that has already happened or that is beyond your control.
-Maintain a more positive and happy mood, and you will soon find that those dark circles have disappeared, and that your skin has gained a more youthful glow.
+There is no point in stressing yourself over something that has already happened or that is beyond your control.
+Maintain a more positive and happy mood, and you will soon find that those dark circles have disappeared and that your skin has gained a more youthful glow.

 If you have tried yoga to reduce* dark circles or any other means and they persist, see your doctor as these could signal more serious health complications involving your blood, liver or, kidney.